Support the scientific community

 We support open access publishing as part of our commitment to the widest possible dissemination of research.
 Two of our journals, Royal Society Open Science and Open Biology, are fully open access, while all our other journals provide optional open access compliant with funder mandates (such as Plan S).

-If your institution does not offer Read and Publish, it might belong to one of our Open Access Membership Programmes, you can benefit from discounts of up to 25% on article processing charges.
+If your institution does not offer Read & Publish, it might belong to one of our Open Access Membership Programmes where you can benefit from discounts of up to 25% on article processing charges.